Learn how to offer more membership programs, navigate fewer cash flow valleys and increase overall revenue in FECs.

 No. 1: Remove barriers to entry.

-In no way am I telling you the objective should be to become the cheapest option in your market.
+In no way am I telling you the objective for creating membership programs for your FEC should be to become the cheapest option in your market.
 Remember, if you offer the best experience, right attractions, and superior service, you could certainly make a case for being the most expensive offering in town.
 And while your one-time purchase season passes may immediately appeal to guests who see the long-term value, more budget-conscious guests may hesitate to pay a larger initial fee for a membership if they’re unconvinced they'll visit enough times to “make it worth it.”
 Sway these value-conscious guests with lower monthly costs and enhanced value propositions in your membership packages.

 Instead of, for example, charging a one-time fee for an annual season pass of $199, perhaps you build an ongoing monthly membership of $19.99 per month with an initial one-year term, and then reverts to month to month after twelve months.
 Over the long term, you'd make more money per member, and likely convert more guests to your higher tiered membership programs.